jesse-wei/COMP311-circuits/README.md

 ## Digital

 Use [Digital](https://github.com/hneemann/Digital), an awesome circuit creation & simulation program made by [hneemann](https://github.com/hneemann/), to open and run simulations on `.dig` files.
+All of the circuit designs are in the [circuits](https://github.com/jesse-wei/COMP311-circuits/tree/main/circuits) folder, and I highly recommend that you play around with the designs.

 Here's the download link for Digital (from the Digital repo above).
 This is not my software.